OK. Let’s start with some Frequently Asked Questions:

 Q: So I guess Curtis makes jazz records now?

-A: Since 2001 Curtis Stigers has released seven albums on the Concord Jazz label.
+A: Yes, you could certainly say that, although it’s kind of complicated.
+Since 2001 Curtis Stigers has released eight albums on the Concord Jazz label.
 His 2003 release, “You Inspire Me” was the London Times “Jazz Album of the Year.”
 In 2007 Stigers was named Jazz Artist of the Year by BBC Radio 2.
 In May 2010, Mr. Stigers was named International Male Jazz Singer of the Year by Deutsche Phono-Akademie at the inaugural Jazz Echo Awards which was broadcast on German television.
-His latest release was produced by Larry Klein and features songs by Bob Dylan, Neil Finn, Jeff Tweedy, Steve Earle, Paul Buchanan, Eddie Floyd, Steve Cropper, and more.
-I suppose they are jazz records, but they don’t necessarily fall into one category.
-This guy’s confusing.
+His last release was produced by Larry Klein and featured songs by Bob Dylan, Neil Finn, Jeff Tweedy, Steve Earle, Paul Buchanan, Eddie Floyd, Steve Cropper, and more.
+His new album, Hooray For Love, is a return to classic romantic pop/jazz singing, featuring several classic standards, some new original songs, and a Steve Earle tune.
+The album harkens back to the records of his heroes Nat King Cole, Frank Sinatra, Blossom Dearie, and Peggy Lee.

 Q: Hasn’t Curtis Stigers toured with the likes of Elton John, Eric Clapton, Bonnie Raitt, Joe Cocker, George Benson, Randy and Michael Brecker, and The Allman Brothers Band, and written songs with Carole King, Glen Ballard, Danny Kortchmar, Barry Mann, Jules Shear, and Paul Brady.